Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    focused surveillance.

-   This document does not attempt a comparison of specific privacy protections provided by individual networks or organisations, it makes only general observations about typical current practices.
+   This document does not attempt a comparison of specific privacy protections provided by individual networks or organizations, it makes only general observations about typical current practices.

    Privacy risks for the holder of a zone (the risk that someone gets the data)